-Daycare, Grandparent, Pod Or Nanny?
+Day Care, Grandparent, Pod Or Nanny?
 How To Manage The Risks Of Pandemic Child Care

 As Rimoin sees it, though, these shaky decisions parents are having to make are not the right solution — for them or for the economy more broadly.
 "Our only way forward is to have a national strategy to be able to reduce the spread of this virus," she says.

 That is exactly what other countries that have been able to return young children to more regular child care have done.
-Denmark reopened daycare centers in April, and kept the country's numbers of new cases of coronavirus infection low — often to just a few dozen per day.
-And France, which also managed to blunt viral spread to steadily low numbers in April, was able to remove physician distancing measures from its daycares.
+Denmark reopened day care centers in April and kept the country's numbers of new cases of coronavirus infection low — often to just a few dozen per day.
+And France, which also managed to blunt viral spread to steadily low numbers in April, was able to remove physician distancing measures from its day cares.

 "Why this whole country is not coming together to bring this virus under control for the sake of our children is just beyond me," Rimoin says of the United States.

-In the meantime, she says, "everybody is suffering because of it.
+In the meantime, she says, "Everybody is suffering because of it.
 Everybody."

-Katherine Harmon Courage is a freelance science and health journalist and editor, contributor for Scientific American and Vox, and author of Cultured and Octopus!.
+Katherine Harmon Courage is a freelance science and health journalist and editor, contributor for Scientific American and Vox, and author of Cultured and Octopus!
 You can find her on Twitter at @KHCourage.